 This sauce tastes much better the next day, so I recommend making it one day, and reheating and serving the next.
 It gives the flavors time to get to know each other!

-- 2 tablespoon tomato puree or use ketchup
+- 2 tbsp tomato puree - or use ketchup

 - spaghetti to serve